dbfischer/bsdist/Documentation/Main/Introduction/Index.rst

 .. figure:: ../Images/be_pagetree.png
    :align: left

-The homepage of the initial website.
+The homepage of the website after installation.

 .. figure:: ../Images/homepage.png
    :align: left